 Biography

-Charles’ involvement in primary care research began in 2016, with a research assistant role in the now School of Medicine at Keele University.
-In this role he was involved in the authorship and publication of several studies focusing on inflammatory arthritides, and facilitated problem-based-learning with year 1 and 2 medical students until 2022.
+Charles’ involvement in health care research began in 2016, with a research assistant role in the now School of Medicine at Keele University.
+Before this Charles worked in archaeology across the UK.

 Research and scholarship